duanbiao2000/obsidianDoc/2. Areas/前端开发/React/React Hooks.md

   }
   export default Parent;
   ```
-These examples demonstrate the usage of additional Hooks in React.
-Each Hook serves a specific purpose and provides a way to manage state, handle effects, optimize performance, or extend functionality in a component.
-If you have any further questions, feel free to ask!
-Here are some best practices and considerations for using the mentioned Hooks:

 1. `useReducer`:
    - Use `useReducer` when you have complex state updates that require multiple actions.
    - Separate the reducer function from the component to keep the code organized and maintainable.